dphfox/Fusion/docs/api-reference/api/compat.md

 saving state objects to data stores as they change.

 !!! warning
-	You *shouldn't* use Compat in regular Fusion code.
-Fusion already provides reactive tools for almost every single use case, which can be better optimised by Fusion and lead to cleaner and more idiomatic code.
+	You should only use `Compat` when dealing with non-Fusion code.

+	If you're building an interface with Fusion, there are already reactive tools for almost every single use case, which can be better optimised by Fusion and lead to cleaner and more idiomatic code.
+Using `Compat` in these situations is highly discouraged.

 	Changing state objects in `:onChange()` is a particular anti-pattern which abusing Compat may encourage.
 If you need to update the value of a state